 “Guys, I give you George Martin Prime.
 The Fifth Beatle.”

 I hope you enjoyed that (if you did please let me know) and you can see that the story sprang from two well known sources, The Beatles, who I am obsessed with at the moment, and the Jurassic Park movies of the late great Michael Crichton of whom I am also a huge fan.
 Putting together a pastiche or a mashup of this type is both entertaining and instructive.
 First you have to decide on your two subjects, figure out how to blend the two stories, think of a style in which to write it, and plan the whole thing and write it.
-I will do a “making of” in the next newsletter.
-(Update: if you are not a subscriber, you can read it HERE.)
+I did a “making of” in an old newsletter. (you can read it HERE.)